ALL STAR GAME: 1985 ARTIFICIAL TURF: ever since 1982

 The one design "concession" to baseball was the recessed perimeter in the corner of the stadium where the diamond was.
 This made it possible to have reasonable outfield dimensions in a modest-sized football stadium, and it brought the field closer to the seats along the foul lines.
 There was a big downside, however: The seats in back of home plate were more than 15 feet above the ground, which detracted severely from the baseball experience.
 After 1992, Olympic Stadium had a similar backstop with a high wall.
 When watching a game on TV and the center-field camera is on, you wouldn't see cheering fans, but rather a strange dark wall with two huge grated ducts through which air is pumped in to keep the roof up.
 (Some say those air currents give a boost to fly balls, which is why this place became known as the "Homerdome.")
 To cut back on all the home runs, in 1983 the Twins installed a plexiglass shield on top of the left field fence, which probably seemed normal to most fans in Minnesota, where hockey is the biggest winter sport.
 The plexiglass was removed after the 1993 season.
 The outfield dimensions changed by one foot that same year, evidently because the diamond was shifted slightly.
 In 1985 they put up a 23-foot high canvas "wall" in right field which became known as the "Hefty bag."
 The center field fence is just canvas, and outfielders chasing fly balls can bend it a couple feet or so.

 The shape of the field itself -- as opposed to the overall structure -- at the Metrodome was quite similar to the Kingdome, though not with such short outfield dimensions.
 Fans can access the stadium at either the lower concourse (main level), in the rear of the lower deck, with gates at the four (rounded) corners, or else at the upper concourse, with gates along each of the four sides.
 The concourses are renowned for being too narrow to accommodate large crowds.
-There is one highly positive aspect of the Metrodome: its location in beautiful downtown Minneapolis, just a few blocks from the banks of the Mississippi River.
+There was one quite positive aspect of the Metrodome: its location in beautiful downtown Minneapolis, just a few blocks from the banks of the Mississippi River.

 After moving into their new home in 1982, the Twins learned to take advantage of their artificial climate-controlled environment.
 The high-decibel indoor-amplified cheers were a key part of the Twins' first-ever World Series in 1987, when they beat the St. Louis Cardinals.
 In terms of franchise history, it was only the first world championship since the Washington Senators won in 1924.
 Additional seating sections were opened for baseball use in 1989, raising the capacity by about a thousand.
 The Twins won a second world championship in 1991, beating the Atlanta Braves.
 The big hero both times was slugger and daredevil outfielder Kirby Puckett, who won a place in Minnesotans' hearts, and eventually an invitation to Cooperstown.
 (News of his death in March 2006 came as a sad shock to Twins fans.)
 In 1994 the "dugouts" (within a foot of field level, with seats on top, like at Jack Murphy Stadium and a few others) were moved forward, creating space for three more rows of box seats.